 Thanks to the DreamWorks Animation Company, the name ‘Madagascar’ conjures cozy, magical images of lush green forests and cute talking animals.
 The reality for this large and troubled island off the coast of East Africa is very different: Madagascar is one of the poorest and least developed countries on earth, and its developmental needs are truly overwhelming.
 According to the World Bank, in terms of school attendance and food insecurity, only Haiti and Afghanistan are worse off.

-Added to this, climate change and deforestation has transformed huge swathes of the southern region into a red desert.
+Added to this, climate change and deforestation have transformed huge swathes of the southern region into a red desert.
 Some have called it the world’s first ‘Climate Change Famine’.

 In 2020 the MDF received a £32,000 donation from one long-standing supporter to build and equip an 11 room health centre in rural Ampasamantongotra, a project initially proposed by a local MP.